David C. Jewitt: Honours

 In 1994, Jewitt was awarded the University of Hawaiʻi's Regent's Medal for excellence in research.
 In 1996, the ARCS (Achievement Rewards for College Scientists) Foundation's Honolulu chapter named him the Hawaii Scientist of the Year, and NASA gave him their Exceptional Scientific Achievement Medal.
 In 1998, he was made an Honorary Fellow of University College London.
 In 2000, he became an Honorary Professor at the National Astronomical Observatory of the Chinese Academy of Sciences.
 In 2005, he became a Member of the National Academy of Sciences, a Fellow of the American Association for the Advancement of Science and a Fellow of the American Academy of Arts and Sciences.
 In 2007, he was made an adjunct professor of the National Central University of Taiwan.
 In 2012, he was awarded the $1 million Shaw Prize for astronomy, jointly with his former student Jane X. Luu of MIT's Lincoln Laboratury, in recognition of their "discovery and characterization of trans-Neptunian bodies, an archaeological treasure dating back to the formation of the solar system and the long sought source of short period comets".
 In 2012 too he was awarded the $1 million Kavli Prize for astrophysics, jointly with Luu and Michael Brown, for the same work.
 2012 also saw his becoming a Foreign Member of the Norwegian Academy of Science and Letters.
+In 2026, he was awarded, together with Jane Luu, the Prix Jules Janssen by the Société astronomique de France.